-For 10 years we have planned mobile mega clinics and hospitals, and the result has been peoples’ lives have been changed, and hearts have been softened.
-It reminds me of the first mega event I planned in San Francisco.
-There was a man we will call John, he had just moved to SF with his two toddlers.
-He was a single dad and unable to get a job due to the loss of his two front teeth.
-At some point he had fallen and knocked out his two front teeth and had been told that until he had teeth he wasn’t going to be able to get a job.
-Walking down the street pushing his stroller and crying out to God, he prayer “lord hear me help me provide for my little ones.”
-“Please Lord help me get my teeth fixed”.
-Just then the wind blew a piece of paper into the spokes of his stroller wheels, he reached down and picked ir up and ir was an advertisement announcing the free dental, medical and vision care at the Armory the next day.
-He and his 3 yr old and 10 month old went straight there and camped out all night and they were the very first ones into the facility the next morning.
-Dr Beckermeyer the head dentist was able to fix his front two teeth and he went straight from there to a job placement location, and was offered a job and came back to thank the dental department.
+For 10 years, many of us have planned mobile mega clinics and hospitals, and the result has changed people’s live.
+There are countless miraculous examples, and let me tell you about just one.
+It’s about a man at that San Francisco event whom I’ll call John.
+He had just moved to the city with his two toddlers.
+He was a single dad and unable to get a job.
+He had fallen and knocked out his two front teeth and had been told that he wasn’t going to be able to get a job until he had teeth.
+Walking down the street pushing his stroller and crying out to God, he prayed, “Lord hear me help me provide for my little ones.
+Please, Lord, help me get my teeth fixed.”
+Just then, the wind blew a piece of paper into the spokes of his stroller wheels, and he reached down and picked it up.
+It was an advertisement announcing our free dental, medical, and vision care at the Armory the next day.
+He and his 3-year-old and 10-month-old went straight there and camped out all night, walking in the next morning as the first patients.
+Dr. Beckermeyer, the event’s head dentist, was able to fix John’s front two teeth.
+John went straight from there to a job placement location and was offered a job.
+He then came back to the dental team at the Amory to say thank you.

-How many more people are there like these two people in the Tampa Bay Area?
+Friends, how many more people are there like these in the Tampa Bay Area?
 We need you!
-Of course we need all medical, and healthcare volunteers, but we need hundreds more no medical volunteers.
-For every two physicians we need 8 no medical support staff.
-Regardless of your skill set we NEED YOU!!
+Of course we need as many medical and healthcare volunteers as possible, but we are in big need of hundreds of non-medical volunteers to support this event.

-Our world is We can’t just preach words we must preach God’s love in action.
-Tampa will do both of these.
-So this is an appeal right now foe all Children, women and men willing to show Christ’s love to stand up and join the army ?
+Our world is Upside Down!
+We can’t just preach words.
+We must preach God’s love in action.
+This event in Tampa Bay will do both of these.
+So this is an appeal right now for all children, women, and men willing to show Christ’s love to stand up and join the cause.

 Won’t you please join us as we seek to meet the needs of those hurting?

-Please share this promotional video and also the for the PDF flier. social media platforms, hospitals
+Please share this promotional video and the link for the PDF flier on your social media platforms and forward to friends.
+We desire to give all the opportunity for the blessing of giving of themselves.

-Liberty and Health Alliance is also in great need of resources and funding to serve the masses food, clothing, and medical, vision and dental care.
+Liberty and Health Alliance is also in great need of resources and funding to serve the masses food, provide clothing, and deliver medical, vision, and dental care.

-To receive a tax deductible donation receipt for either in kind donations dental equipment, medical supplies, echocardiogram machines and or financial co tributikns please click .
+To receive a tax-deductible donation receipt for either in-kind donations, dental equipment, medical supplies, echocardiogram machines and or financial contributions, please email info@libertyandhealth.org and/or click HERE to donate.

 We can do this!!

-Together, Let’s turn the World Right side up for God!!
+Together, Let’s help turn the World Right Side Up for God!!